-The mission of the Office of Planetary Protection is to assist and promote the responsible exploration of the solar system by minimizing the biological contamination of explored environments.
-The purposes or intents of planetary protection are several-fold and include:
+The mission of the Office of Planetary Protection is to promote the responsible exploration of the solar system by implementing and developing efforts that protect the science, explored environments, and Earth.
+The objectives of planetary protection are several-fold and include:

 - Preserving our ability to study other worlds as they exist in their natural states;